-HSA - High Deductible Plan - Health Savings Accounts
+HSA - High Deductible Plan + Health Savings Accounts

 Some high deductible health plans (HDHP) are HSA qualified, which is an acronym for Health Savings Account, an IRS approved medical savings account that works much like a retirement IRA, except that the money is saved for the purpose of medical expenses.
 Click here for 2020 IRS Approved Medical Expenses.

-The IRS requirements for HSA qualified plans for the years 2010, 2011 and 2012 are listed below.
+The IRS requirements for HSA qualified plans for the years 2019, 2020 and 2021 are listed below.

 |Year||Minimum deductible (single)||Minimum deductible (family)||Maximum out-of-pocket (single)||Maximum out-of-pocket (family)|